 Contracts provide better spending visibility and help organizations to monitor financial transactions.
 With this, organizations can also identify maverick spending and opportunities for cost savings in the future.

 The procurement team must constantly monitor the suppliers and their performance to evaluate the supplier risk.
 Contract management will help them to ensure the suppliers are abiding by the criteria and build long-term relationships with them.

 Organizations that have an efficient contract management strategy in place can mitigate risks to a great extent.
 When there are written rules and procedures, it will be easier to ensure compliance.

 What are the main objectives of contract management?

 Contract management will help to make the transactions hassle-free, maintain healthy relationships with the suppliers, reduce risks in the transactions and find quick solutions for conflicts.

 However, the key objectives of contract management are to ensure:

-- The product/service is delivered on time, at the right place and in the right quantity
+The product/service delivers on time, at the right place and in the right quantity

 Skills required for a contract manager

-The procurement department in organizations will have contract managers to exclusively deal with contracts.
-A contract manager must have the multitasking ability, maintain positive relationships with the suppliers, monitor operations, prioritize risk management and ensure compliance with the contract terms.
+The procurement department of organizations will have contract managers to exclusively deal with contracts.
+A contract manager must have the multitasking ability to maintain positive relationships with the suppliers, monitor operations, and prioritize risk management.
+It also ensures compliance with the contract terms.
 They require a set of hard skills and soft skills to perform these complex tasks effectively.
-The hard skills include knowledge about procurement, legal terms, financial management and project management.
-The soft skills include leadership, decision making, negotiation, time management, interpersonal communication and conflict resolution.
+Hard skills include knowledge about procurement, legal terms, financial management as well as project management.
+Soft skills include leadership, decision making, negotiation, time management, interpersonal communication and conflict resolution.